espressif/esptool/docs/en/esptool/flasher-stub.rst

 Disabling the Stub Loader
 -------------------------

 There might be cases where it is necessary to disable the stub loader (e.g. debugging).
-To do that, run ``esptool.py`` with the ``--no-stub`` argument.
+To do that, run ``esptool`` with the ``--no-stub`` argument.
 All operations will then be handled by the original ROM bootloader.
 See the related :ref:`advanced options page <disable_stub>`.